getpelican/pelican/docs/importer.rst

 Dependencies
 ============

-``pelican-import`` has some dependencies not required by the rest of pelican:
+``pelican-import`` has some dependencies not required by the rest of Pelican:

 - *BeautifulSoup*, for WordPress and Dotclear import.
 Can be installed like any other Python package (``pip install BeautifulSoup``).